 What is orthorexia?

-Orthorexia falls under the category of Other Specified Feeding or Eating Disorders (OSFED).
+Orthorexia is a type of eating disorder that falls under the category of Other Specified Feeding or Eating Disorders (OSFED).
 And it’s strongly correlated with Obsessive-Compulsive Disorder (OCD).
 It was first recognized in 1998 and translates to an obsession with “healthy” or “clean” eating.
 According to professionals who specialize in treating eating disorders, it is the fastest-growing type of eating disorder right now.

 Someone who has orthorexia restricts certain foods that they believe are not healthy or clean.
 They may also incorporate cleanses and fasts to pursue purity.